pwittrock/kubebuilder-workshop/README.md

 `pkg/controller/mongodb/mongodb_controller.go`.

 - *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was scaffolded for you
+- *Remove* - Watch Deployments - you aren't managing Deployments so remove this
-- *Add* - Watch Services - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you need to add this
+- *Add* - Watch Services - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you are managing Services so add add this
-- *Add* - Watch StatefulSets - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you need to add this
+- *Add* - Watch StatefulSets - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you are managing StatefulSets so add this

-- *Delete* - Watch Deployments - you aren't managing Deployments
+**Import Package Hints:**

+- for the package with the StatefulSet struct import - `appsv1 "k8s.io/api/apps/v1"`
+- for the package with the Services struct import - `corev1 "k8s.io/api/core/v1"`

 Documentation: